Taking a Family Business into the Next Generation

 Having updated the trade name to Clarks Ace Hardware—Ellicott City, in 2021, Margaret also formed the same year A&J Clark LLC dba Clarks Ace Hardware—Columbia to develop and establish a new Ace Hardware store in Columbia, MD.

-She then turned to National Cooperative Bank at the recommendation of Gina Schaefer. who owns over 12 Ace Hardware stores in the Baltimore-Washington, D.C. vicinity.
+She then turned to National Cooperative Bank at the recommendation of Gina Schaefer, who is a co-owner of 13 Ace Hardware stores in the Baltimore-Washington, D.C. vicinity.
 "I consider Gina a mentor, so her recommending NCB to me was a big deal.
 I met NCB Business Development Officer Dami Odetola through Gina and could tell he was a person of strong character, which matters to me and others in our industry."

 Odetola was equally impressed.
 "Margaret is a go-getter.
 As soon as you meet her you know she will succeed.
 What might be challenging for other people she takes in stride and makes it work.
 She gets things done and that is impressive."